Jope31/AlphaBotDuo/README.md

 * **Trigger:** If HWM > 2.0x Daily $\sigma$, the asset is flagged as "Parabolic."
 * **Action:** A velocity squeeze multiplier (up to 50% reduction) is applied instantly.
 This yanks the stop upward to hug the price action during spikes, ensuring sudden reversals result in locked top-tier profits.

-## **⚡ High-Reliability Performance Architecture**
+## ⚡ High-Reliability Performance Architecture (v3.5 Updates)

-AlphaBot is engineered to handle large portfolios where multiple symphonies may trigger simultaneously, requiring sequential API execution.
+AlphaBot is engineered for zero-collision execution, ensuring that the Japan-based user can sleep soundly while the bot manages US market hours.

+* **SQLite Atomic Persistence**: All state management, chart history, and VIX caching are consolidated into ```alphabot.db```.
+This eliminates "Atomic Swap" race conditions and file-locking errors.
+* **Zero-IO Overlap**: The Flask Control Center and the Execution Engine utilize SQLite's native transaction handling.
+The UI remains responsive even during heavy Monte Carlo simulations.
+* **Smart Initialization UI**: A new "Bot State Initializing" screen with a centered loading animation ensures the user knows exactly when the bot is warming up its first database entry.
-* **Async Threaded Scheduler:** The 1-minute heartbeat is detached from the execution logic.
-Even if liquidation takes >60 seconds, the scheduler never misses a tick.
+* **Async Threaded Scheduler**: The 1-minute heartbeat is detached from the execution logic, ensuring that API latency never causes the clock to fall behind.
-* **Lockfile Exclusivity:** An ```alpha_bot.lock``` mechanism prevents session overlapping and potential ```bot_state.json``` corruption.
-* **Optimistic State Saving:** During a trigger, AlphaBot updates local state and the Dashboard **instantly** before initiating the 3-second API calls.
-This ensures real-time visibility and prevents duplicate orders.
-* **Dynamic Multi-Tick Confirmation:** To filter out "flash-crash" noise or bid/ask spread glitches, a symphony must breach its stop level for multiple consecutive 1-minute runs (configured via ```tick_threshold```) before liquidation.
+* **Dynamic Multi-Tick Confirmation**: Signals must breach stop levels for multiple consecutive 1-minute runs (via ```tick_threshold```) to filter out flash-crash noise.

 ## **⚙️ Environment Configuration**